Angioplasty and Vascular Stenting

 - carotid artery stenosis, a narrowing of the neck arteries supplying blood to the brain.
-(See http://www.radiologyinfo.org/en/info.cfm?pg=carotidstenosis.)
+(See /en/info.cfm?pg=carotidstenosis.)

 - coronary artery disease, a narrowing of the coronary arteries that carry blood and oxygen to the heart muscle.

-- venous narrowings involving the central veins (in the chest, abdomen or pelvis).
+- venous narrowing involving the central veins (in the chest, abdomen or pelvis).
 In some cases, stenting of the narrowed vein is also needed.

 - narrowing in dialysis fistula or grafts.
-When there is decreased flow in the graft or fistula so that is not adequate for dialysis, angioplasty is generally the first line of treatment.
+When there is decreased flow in the graft or fistula making it inadequate for dialysis, angioplasty is generally the first line of treatment.
 Stenting or stent grafting may also be needed in some cases.

 How should I prepare?